How to Import From China in 6 Steps: 2023 Guide

 To obtain a customs bond, you must go through a surety licensed by the U.S. Department of the Treasury—which includes many customs brokers.
 To get more information and a full list of sureties, visit the CBP’s webpage on customs bonds.

-As explained above, the role of a customs broker is to assist importers in meeting Federal requirements for entry.
+- Customs brokers assist importers in meeting Federal requirements for entry.
 These import/export professionals are licensed by the CBP but are not government employees—they usually work for freight forwarders, independent businesses, shipping lines, or dedicated customs brokerage firms.

 Overall, customs brokers are extremely savvy in import and export laws and are actively regulated by the government agencies they work with.
 This makes them a vital resource to have while navigating your first formal entry.